 Wisconsin Statutes define parking utilities on UW-System campuses as auxiliary enterprises.
 As such, the parking programs are operated entirely with user fees and without support from tuition dollars, student fees, the University budget, or general tax revenue.
 All operational, deferred maintenance, and facility development expenses are paid entirely from permit sales, parking fine revenues, and metered fees.
-Parking permits are required on all vehicles parked on campus at all times, including winterim, spring, and summer breaks, with the following exception:
+Parking is enforced 24/7 and parking permits are required on all vehicles parked on campus at all times, including winterim, spring, and summer breaks, with the following exception:

 Vehicles arriving before or after Parking Services office hours may purchase a parking permit from the kiosk located behind the Visitor Center in the service drive.
 Pay by Space fees are required except for University recognized holidays and on weekends, starting at 5 p.m.
 Friday through 11:00 p.m. on Sunday.